-SEATAC, Wash. — With the rising costs of jet fuel due to the ongoing conflict in Iran, flight costs are rising for everyone.
+SEATAC, Wash. — With rising jet fuel costs due to the ongoing conflict in Iran, flight costs are increasing for everyone, and passengers at SEA Airport are feeling the impact.

-According to Lorelei Salas, who is the former supervision director for the Consumer Financial Protection Bureau, airlines have raised prices between 20-30 percent because of the fuel spike.
+According to Lorelei Salas, the former supervision director at the Consumer Financial Protection Bureau, airlines have raised prices by 20 to 30% due to the fuel spike.

 She says airlines are also raising prices on checked baggage and seat selections.